 - Dry outdoors in the shade or indoors.

 In our Sustainability Report for the Kappahl Group, we transparently report on our progress and challenges within our sustainability work during the past year.

 Social conditions in production countries

-Newbie has an important role to play in the development of sustainable communities and our goal is to work for a sustainable supply chain.
-One part of that is to work closely with our suppliers, promoting better working conditions for people working in the production of garments.
-We work for continuous improvement through long-term partnership with suppliers and industry collaboration.
+Newbie has an important role to play going forward, and we are constantly striving to improve our supply chain.
+Part of that is working closely with our suppliers and promoting better working conditions for people in production.
+We are constantly working for improvements through long-term partnerships with suppliers and industry collaboration.

 Newbie is a part of Kappahl Group.
 To learn more about our social work in production countries read here

 When we manufacture garments, we always have a bit of margin to ensure there's enough fabric.
 Often, there are a few meters left over.
 Beautiful but surplus Newbie fabrics ready to be loved again when we rescue them to create new garments.
 These become small limited collections that we call Rescued Fabrics, released a couple of times a year.
 In other words, garments made from leftover materials, contributing to reducing our environmental impact.
 Sustainability is and has always been at the heart of Newbie